-IPLI is a two-year institute designed to address the professional needs of Indiana principals with an emphasis on student success.
-The institute will increase a principal’s capacity to address the current needs of their school such as teacher evaluation models, student performance, community involvement, and shaping a strong school culture.
+IPLI is a two-year institute designed to address the professional needs of active Indiana principals with an emphasis on student success.
+The institute works with principals to increase their leadership capacity and to address the current needs of their school such as teacher evaluation models, student performance, community involvement, and shaping strong school culture.

-Approximately 50 principal participants will comprise each annual institute cohort.
-Focus cohorts of 4-5 participants will be developed, guided by mentors who have demonstrated successful school leadership, chosen with the help of the Indiana Association of School Principals.
+Approximately 50 – 60 principal participants comprise each annual institute cohort.
+Focus cohorts of 4-5 participants are developed from the larger group to be guided by mentors who have demonstrated successful school leadership and have participated in an IPLI cohort previously.
+Each mentor is selected with the assistance of the Indiana Association of School Principals.

-Near the mid-point of the first year, discussions will begin to drift toward building-level dynamics.
-While the focus will never be completely away from the individual principal, the interaction of personal and organizational capacities and goals will be addressed.
-A Personal Improvement Plan and a School Improvement Plan will be developed and continually revised throughout the two-year institute.
+Near the mid-point of the first year, discussions drift from personal leadership capacity toward building-level dynamics.
+While the focus is never completely away from the individual principal, the interaction of personal and organizational capacities and goals are addressed.
+A Personal Improvement Action Research project and a School Improvement Action Research project is developed and continually revised throughout the two-year institute.

 Participants are awarded PGP points for license renewal and have the opportunity to apply for graduate-level credits through the institute.
 IPLI is a premier professional development opportunity for practicing principals throughout the state of Indiana.
 In 2021, over 500 principals will have completed this two-year opportunity to grow their leadership.